 Synonymous with Luxury

 Throughout the history of Cartier, this iconic brand has been recognized for its luxurious designs.
-Wristwatches such as the Santos and Tank watch were and still are hallmarks of Cartier, but it is the jeweler's symbolic jewelry designs that opened the doors to opulence.
+Timepieces such as the Santos and Tank watch were and still are hallmarks of Cartier, but it is the jeweler's symbolic jewelry designs that opened the doors to opulence.
 An assortment of colorful gemstones like rubies, emeralds, sapphires, and diamonds made up the eye-catching Tutti Frutti collection.
 The unique mixture of fine jewels and precious metal used in these necklaces and bracelets is what made this collection particularly memorable.
 The innovative Trinity Ring was another first of its kind.
 Cartier mixed yellow gold, rose gold, and white gold to create the iconic trifecta.
 Other notable Cartier creations include the coveted Love bracelets and its signature symbol—the panther.
-You can also spot a Cartier piece by its exemplary red box, rimmed in a delicate gold jewelry design.
+You can also spot Cartier jewelry by the exemplary red box, rimmed in a delicate gold jewelry design.

 Dating back to 1858, this Parisian jeweler is known for daring and unusual designs that awarded him a great deal of recognition and reward.
 Boucheron was the first jeweler to open a shop on the elegant Place Vendôme and the first to merge bronze, ivory and gold.
 Inspired by his family of drapers, founder Frédéric Boucheron incorporated fluidity into his jewelry style that was very unlike his colleagues.
 Boucheron was also known for his unparalleled skill of engraving diamonds, a practice that is still uncommon today.